|

 Gerda Daranowski, Albert Bormann, Jacob Werlin (managing director of

-Daimler-Benz), Sofie Storck, Fritz Schönmann, Gen. Rudolf Schmundt (Hitler's Wehrmacht adjutant),
+Daimler-Benz), Sofie Stork, Fritz Schönmann, Gen. Rudolf Schmundt (Hitler's Wehrmacht adjutant),

-Marianne Schönmann, Dr. Karl Brandt, Artur Kannenberg.
+Marianne Schönmann, Dr. Karl Brandt, Arthur ("Willi") Kannenberg.
 (NA

 RG 242-EB-6-7)